JohnPaulinePineda/Portfolio_Project_51/docs/index.md

 3. The relationship between the object predictors to the <span style="color: #FF0000">Status</span> target variable was statistically evaluated using the following hypotheses:
     * **Null**: The object predictor is independent of the target variable
     * **Alternative**: The object predictor is dependent on the target variable
-4. There is sufficient evidence to conclude of a statistically significant relationship difference between the categories of the object predictors and the True and False groups of the <span style="color: #FF0000">Status</span> target variable in 8 object predictors given their high chisquare statistic values with reported low p-values less than the significance level of 0.05.
+4. There is sufficient evidence to conclude of a statistically significant relationship between the individual categories and the <span style="color: #FF0000">Status</span> groups in 8 object predictors given their high chisquare statistic values with reported low p-values less than the significance level of 0.05.
     * <span style="color: #FF0000">Ascites</span>: ChiSquare.Test.Statistic=16.854, ChiSquare.Test.PValue=0.000
     * <span style="color: #FF0000">Hepatomegaly</span>: ChiSquare.Test.Statistic=14.206, ChiSquare.Test.PValue=0.000
     * <span style="color: #FF0000">Edema</span>: ChiSquare.Test.Statistic=12.962, ChiSquare.Test.PValue=0.001